-In a three-component podcast collection, SeafoodSource explores how customers, clients, and buyers are becoming more inquisitive about seizing, manufacturing, and processing practices, and the way seafood businesses are the usage of transparency as a way to construct trust with those key stakeholder agencies.
-The collection, in addition, seems into how governments are using greater transparency in deliver chains by means of the use of it as a regulatory device, via laws just like the California Transparency in Supply Chains Act and Australia’s and the UK’s Modern Slavery Acts.
+In a three-component podcast collection, SeafoodSource explores how customers, clients, and buyers are becoming more inquisitive about seizing, manufacturing, and processing practices, and the way seafood businesses are the usage of transparency as a way to build trust with those key stakeholder agencies.
+The collection, in addition, seems to examine how governments are using greater transparency in deliver chains using the use of it as a regulatory device, via laws just as the California Transparency in Supply Chains Act and Australia’s and the UK’s Modern Slavery Acts.

 The first episode of the series affords a creation to transparency and an interview with Steve Trent from The Environmental Justice Foundation about the corporation’s Charter for Transparency.
 The program helps the seafood industry with the aid of advocating for greater availability of statistics so agencies have the facts clients, traders, and governments are requesting.